Eligible Programs & Courses

 Eligibility Examples

-If a student enrolls in 12 credit hours but only 9 credit hours apply to the program of study or are financial aid eligible, financial aid will cover only the 9 credit hours.
-Financial Aid will determine the student’s Pell Grant eligibility using the enrollment status of ¾ time.
+If a student enrolls in 12 credit hours of which only 9 credit hours apply to the program of study, or are financial aid eligible, the Office of Financial Aid and Scholarships will determine the student’s Pell Grant eligibility using an enrollment intensity of 9 credit hours.

-If a student enrolls in 6 credit hours but only 3 credit hours apply to the program of study, the student will not be eligible for a student loan.
-Students must be enrolled in at least 6 financial aid eligible credits to receive a Direct loan.
+Students must be enrolled in at least 6 financial aid eligible credits to receive a Direct Loan.
+If a student enrolls in 6 credit hours but only 3 credit hours apply to the program of study, the student will not be eligible for a Direct Loan.

 Frequently Asked Questions